-§ 156-55 Conformance required.
+§ 156-4655 Conformance required.

-Except as hereinafter provided, no building or land shall be constructed or used except in conformity with the provisions of this Zoning chapter.
-However, the following provisions shall apply to all buildings and uses of land or buildings existing on the effective date of this chapter, which buildings and uses of land or buildings do not conform to the requirements set forth herein; to all building and uses of land or buildings that become nonconforming by reason of any subsequent amendment to this chapter and the Zoning Map which is a part thereof; and to all conforming buildings housing nonconforming uses.
+Except as hereinafter provided, no building or land shall be constructed or used except in conformity with the provisions of this Zoning chapter which apply to the district in which it is located.
+However, the following provisions shall apply to all buildings and uses of land or buildings existing on the effective date of this chapter, which buildings and uses of land or buildings do not conform to the requirements set forth in this chapterherein; to all building and uses of land or buildings that become nonconforming by reason of any subsequent amendment to this chapter and the Zoning Map which is a part thereof; and to all conforming buildings housing nonconforming uses.

-§ 156-56 Continuation.
+§ 156-4756 Continuation.

-- A. Except as provided in § 156-61 hereinafter regarding maintenance and repair, any type of nonconforming use of buildings or land may be continued indefinitely, but shall not be: - (1) Enlarged or structurally altered, extended or placed on a different portion of the lot or parcel of land occupied by such use on the effective date of this chapter or of any applicable amendment thereof, nor shall any external evidence of such use be increased by any means whatsoever, except whereby, through such alteration, it is changed to a conforming use. - (2) Changed to another nonconforming use without approval from the Zoning Board of Appeals and then only to a use which, in the opinion of said Board, is of a more conforming nature. - (3) Reestablished after the physical operation thereof has ceased for a period of one (1) year for any reason.
-A discontinuance within the meaning of this Zoning chapter may occur regardless of whether an intent to abandon the nonconforming use exists and irrespective of the adaptation of the structure to that activity.
-A nonconforming use is deemed to be discontinued when either: - (a) Activities consistent with or required for the operation of the nonconforming use have ceased; or, - (b) The structure in which the nonconforming use was conducted is substantially vacated. - B. The lot area of any nonconforming use shall not be reduced if it is nonconforming.
+- A. Except as provided in § 156-5061 hereinafter regarding maintenance and repair, any type of nonconforming use of buildings or land may be continued indefinitely, but shall not be: - (1) Enlarged or structurally altered, extended or placed on a different portion of the lot or parcel of land occupied by such use on the effective date of this chapter or of any applicable amendment thereof, nor shall any external evidence of such use be increased by any means whatsoever, except whereby, through such alteration, it is changed to a conforming use. - (2) Changed to another nonconforming use without approval from the Zoning Board of Appeals and then only to a use which, in the opinion of said Board, is of a more restrictedconforming nature.

+- (3) Reestablished after the physical operation thereof has ceased for a period of one (1) year for any reason.
+A discontinuance within the meaning of this Zoning chapter may occur regardless of whether an intent to resume active operation of abandon the nonconforming use after cessation thereof shall not confer the rightexists and irrespective of the adaptation of the structure to do so.that activity.
+A nonconforming use is deemed to be discontinued when either: - (a) Activities consistent with or required for the operation of the nonconforming use have ceased; or,

+(b) The structure in which the nonconforming use was conducted is substantially vacated.

+B. The lot area of any nonconforming use shall not be reduced if it is nonconforming.
 If the lot is of conforming area and dimensions, it shall not be reduced to a nonconforming area or dimensions.

-§ 156-57 Noncomplying bulk.
+§ 156-4857 Noncomplying bulk.